- Written by Dr.Mehmet Demircioglu

 There may be rare exceptions after burns, trauma, scalp injury, or medically complex hair loss, but the patient must ask the insurer directly.
 Coverage rules vary by country, policy, and diagnosis.

-I would not travel for surgery assuming insurance will reimburse the cost unless the insurer has confirmed it in writing.
+Do not travel for surgery assuming insurance will reimburse the cost unless the insurer has confirmed it in writing.

-What does the Diamond Hair Clinic package include?
+Diamond Hair Clinic package inclusions

 The Diamond Hair Clinic package is designed to make the travel side easier while keeping the medical decision personal.
-The package can include the hair transplant procedure with Dr. Mehmet Demircioglu, needle free local anesthesia support, hotel accommodation, transfers, blood tests before surgery, post-operative medication, washing products, a neck pillow, and the Greft Plus six month hair care set.
+The package can include the hair transplant procedure with Dr. Mehmet Demircioglu, needle free local anesthesia support, hotel accommodation, transfers, blood tests before surgery, postoperative medication, washing products, a neck pillow, and the Greft Plus six month hair care set.

 The package does not usually include flights, travel insurance, meals outside the stated hotel or clinic arrangements, or personal expenses.